 The main accounting policies and valuation rules applied in the preparation of the financial statements are described below.
 These methods have been applied, unless otherwise stated, on a permanent basis for the financial years presented.

-3 Changes in accounting principles and methods
+Changes in accounting principles and methods

-The following amendments to IFRS apply for the first time in the current financial year:
+The following IFRS standards and amendments have been applied for the first time in the current year: